eclipse-aspectj/aspectj/docs/developer/IDE.md

 generator `ajdoc` (similar to Javadoc) or the AspectJ Browser `ajbrowser` from the command line.

-You can find older installer versions until 1.9.6 on the [AspectJ website](https://www.eclipse.org/aspectj/downloads.php), more recent ones are currently being hosted on the [AspectJ.dev website](https://aspectj.dev/maven/org/aspectj/installer/).
+You can find older installer versions until 1.9.6 on the [AspectJ website](https://www.eclipse.org/aspectj/downloads.php), more recent ones are attached to AspectJ [GitHub releases](https://github.com/eclipse/org.aspectj/releases) as _aspectj-*jar_.

 ## Biased recommendation